Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces: Introduction

 Let $\Lambda(L)$ be the set of all labeling with $x_+$ and $x_-$ of the associated resolution configurations of the link diagram $L$.
-The elements of this set are called {\em enhanced Kauffman states} or {\em Khovanov basis elements}.
+Note that the elements of this set are enhanced Kauffman states: We sometimes call them Khovanov basis elements (associated with $L$).

 \end{example}

 The set $\Lambda(L)$ of Khovanov basis elements has several grading on it.

 Let $n$ (respectively, $n_+$, $n_-$) be the number of crossings (respectively, positive crossings, negative crossings) of $L$.